 Should charities, ministries and NGO's follow the same business practices as for-profit companies?

 The not-for-profit sector is dynamic and provides unique opportunities and challenges for managers.
 It needs leaders who are passionate about activism, ministry and positive change through the management of people and processes.
-The Business - Not-for-Profit Management concentration at Redeemer prepares you to think critically about how to reflect Christ in not-for-profit program planning and delivery, fundraising, partnership-building, and volunteer engagement.
+The Not-for-Profit Management program at Redeemer prepares you to think critically about how to reflect Christ in not-for-profit program planning and delivery, fundraising, partnership-building, and volunteer engagement.

 Right from the start, the Redeemer School of Business equips you with strong analytical and decision-making skills, the ability to communicate clearly and succinctly, and a Biblically-based ethical framework.